AndyObtiva/glimmer/README.markdown

 ## Mac Support

+Mac is well supported with the `glimmer` command.

-In order to run Glimmer on the Mac, you need to pass an extra option to JRuby.
+If there is a reason to use the raw jruby command on the Mac, you need to pass an extra option to JRuby.
 For example:
 `jruby -J-XstartOnFirstThread samples/hello_world.rb`

+## Windows Support

+Windows is supported by JRuby and the Eclipse SWT library Glimmer runs on.
+However, the `glimmer` command has not been confirmed to be working on Windows yet.
+Please feel free to share experiences and provide help in ensuring support for Windows.

+## Linux Support

+Same as Windows

 ## Contributing to Glimmer